Table of Contents

 Mockups, features, and interactions

 After and only after everything I want to build is already on the paper, I fire up the Photoshop, Illustrator, Sketch… and start playing.
+This doesn’t mean I can’t depart from original idea later but it surely helps in steering the design initially.

 Like the most of the Google applications, this one starts with a logo splash screen, followed by a simple sign in prompt.